HELP Fund Loan Program

 Loans from the HELP fund offer interest rates that are lower than traditional rates, as well as financing for 10 years for land, buildings and permanent fixtures.
 Customers can also receive financing for up to 10 years or the useful life of machinery and equipment.
 Loans will not exceed 75 percent of the total project cost.

-To date, Heartland has awarded more than $4 million to 18 recipients through the HELP Fund.
+To date, Heartland has issued 33 loans totaling nearly $6.5 million.
 The funds have contributed to infrastructure improvements, regional preparations for growth, investments in new businesses and more.

 Heartland customers, their local economic development corporations and businesses served by our customers are eligible.
 Visit our Forms & Applications page to apply.